istio/istio.io/content/help/ops/security/debugging-authorization/index.md

 command to get the proxy config dump for the `productpage` service.

 > Note: The command used in this section assumes you have deployed [bookinfo application](/docs/examples/bookinfo/).
-You could replace `"-l app=productpage"` with your actual pod name to get its config dump.
+You should replace `"-l app=productpage"` with your actual pod to get its config dump.

 {{< text bash >}}
 $ kubectl exec  $(kubectl get pods -l app=productpage -o jsonpath='{.items[0].metadata.name}') -c istio-proxy -- curl localhost:15000/config_dump -s